saul-l/REAPER-Bits-and-bobs/README.md

 **Split and Keep Fade Curves**

 Does exactly what name implies.
 I got tired of split not working how I wanted it to work

+**Peak Envelope Generator**

+Generates envelope based on audio item peaks.
+You can think of it as an offline audio source parameter baker.

+Requires ReaImGui, but will prompt you to install it and provide ReaPack repo, if you don't already have it.

+Contains built-in documentation in UI.

+Only works with FX envelopes at the moment